EdmundBenedict/lordcephei.github.io/pages/data_formats.md

 Many Questaal programs, for example the [**fplot**{: style="color: blue"}](/docs/misc/fplot/) utility and electronic structure programs such as **lm**{: style="color: blue"}, read files containing 2D arrays.
 Most of the time they follow a standard format described in this section.

+Where possible, the 2D array reader uses **rdm.f**{: style="color: green"}, so that the files are read in a uniform style.
+Unless told otherwise, the reader treats data as algebraic expressions.
+Thus you can use expressions in these files, in addition to expressions in [curly brackets](/docs/input/preprocessor/#curly-brackets-contain-expressions) **{&hellip;}** managed by the preprocessor.

 The array reader must be given information about the number of rows and columns in the file.
 (They are called **nr** and **nc** here.)

 The safest way to specify **nr** and **nc** is to indicate the number of rows and columns in the first line of the file, as illustrated in